League-of-Foundry-Developers/foundry-vtt-types/README.md

 We aim to support the latest release of each Foundry VTT version (0.7, 0.8, 9, etc.), starting with 0.7.

-At the moment, versions 0.7, 0.8, and 9 are fully supported with partial support for versions 10 and 11.
-Work on support for version 12 is currently underway.
-See the [open foundry V12 issues](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/issues?q=is%3Aopen+is%3Aissue+label%3A%22foundry+V12%22).
+At the moment, versions 0.7, 0.8, and 9 are fully supported with partial support for versions 10, 11, and 12.
+Work on support for version 13 is currently underway.

-## V12 Installation
+## V13 Installation

-Currently v12 is still in beta.
+Currently v13 is still in beta.
 There are known bugs, issues in the ergonomics, and major unfinished work in the current implementation.
 To get a direct line of communication about the current status of development as well as to help us understand what areas need to be prioritized first, join the [League of Extraordinary FoundryVTT Developers Discord](https://discord.gg/73HTMuK7dT) or file an issue.

-The recommended way to install for v12 is this command:
+The recommended way to install for v13 is this command:

 ```sh
 npm add -D fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main